eurostat/NLP4Stat/Content Database/README.md

 In order to gather the glossary instead of scrapping the data we used the bulkdownload option and created SQL queries from it.

-First the modality queries (estat13k_modalities_data.sql) have to be launch.
+First the modality queries ([estat13k_modalities_data.sql](./CDB%20content/Script%20SQL/Estat13k/estat13k_modalities_data.sql)) have to be launched.

-Then the estat13k_glossary_data.sql , in order to do it use the following Jupiter Notebook : cdb_insert.ipynb
+Then the [estat13k_glossary_data.sql](./CDB%20content/Script%20SQL/Estat13k/estat13k_glossary_data.sql) , in order to do it use the following Jupiter Notebook : cdb_insert.ipynb

 Finally, you can add the last queries : estat13k_stat_and_measurement_unit_data.sql